peppekerstens/Storage.Linux/README.md

 PowerShell module for Linux.
 Aiming for cmdlet parity with the original Storage module

+This is work in progress.
+More information can be found [here](https://peppekerstens.github.io/linux-command-wrapping-part-1/)

 ## Context and reference

 Some metadata for context and reference: